Foundational Diplomatic Program (FDP)

 - Apply effective diplomatic communication skills

-- Understand the structure and practice operations of the Ministry of Foreign Affairs and its departments
+- Demonstrate deep understanding of the structure and practice operations of the Ministry of Foreign Affairs and its departments

 - Employ effective linguistic skills using different languages